Mohammedabdalqader/DRL/Project-2_Continuous-Control/README.md

 	- Asynchronous Advantage Actor-Critic (A3C)
 	- Trust Region Policy Optimization (TRPO)

-After implemnting these methods i will update this Repo and share the results :smiley:
+After implemnting these algorithms i will update this Repo and share the results with you :smiley: